-The training and e-learning industry has never been a more exciting field to work in than in this day and age.
-First of all, working in a technology-related industry—and let’s face it, e-learning is technology!—is a great thing.
-Technology is a booming, growing industry that is ever-changing and evolving, providing job variety as well as the opportunity to constantly learn new things.
+The training and e-learning industry has never been a more exciting field to work in than it is today.
+First, technology—and let’s face it, e-learning is technology!—is a booming, growing industry that is ever-evolving, providing job variety as well as the opportunity to constantly learn new skills.

 Before the age of the Internet, training was mostly face-to-face and classroom based.
-But now, with globalization, increased access to the Internet, and exciting new possibilities, training departments are hotbeds of technology, adapting new trends like gamification and data analytics.
+But now, with globalization and increased access to the Internet, training departments are hotbeds of technology, adopting trends like gamification and interactive video.

 For these reasons and more, it’s easy to get excited about a career in training and e-learning design.

 What do trainers do?
-Simply put, they deliver instructor-led training—which could be in a classroom or, nowadays, virtually.
-Being a trainer requires more than just passing along information.
-Trainers are the ones who present instructional content (designed by instructional designers), administer activities, and provide feedback to learners.
+Simply put, they deliver instructor-led training—in either a physical or virtual classroom.
+Trainers deliver instructional content (designed by instructional designers), administer activities, and provide feedback to learners.

 AKA: Training Designer, Instructional Systems Designer, Curriculum Designer

 Instructional designers (IDs) design training experiences.
 Whether the requirement is an instructor-led classroom training session, a one-hour e-learning module, or a single-page job aid, the ID needs to have the skill set to transform raw source content (often a Word document or a PowerPoint) into a meaningful and effective training solution.
-The output of an ID’s work varies depending on the type of training experience they are creating—if they are designing an e-learning course, the output will likely be a storyboard document, which is often passed along to a developer to create the content.
+The output of an ID’s work varies depending on the type of training experience they are creating.
+If they’re designing an e-learning course, the output will likely be a storyboard, which is often passed along to a developer to create the content.
 On the other hand, if the ID is designing a classroom-based training activity or a simple job aid, they might develop those training materials themselves and then pass them on directly to the trainer for delivery.

 What skill set do you need to be a successful ID?
-You should be familiar with adult learning principles, learning theories, and instructional methodologies and models, such as ADDIE and Kirkpatrick’s Levels of Evaluation.
+You should be familiar with adult learning principles, learning theories, and instructional methodologies and models, such as ADDIE, SAM, and Kirkpatrick’s Levels of Evaluation.
 Since there’s a lot of writing involved in creating training materials, you should also strive to be a clear and effective writer.
 You also need to be analytical, logical, organized, and creative to design courses that present the key messages in a way that makes sense and engages the learners.

 AKA: Multimedia Developer, E-Learning Designer, Course Developer